moses0072/simple-js-app/README.md

 **API** fetched a list of pokemon from 'https://pokeapi.co/api/v2/pokemon/'

-**Modal** The pokemon information should display on the Modal.
-Once the user close, outside the modal or escape taste clicked, the modal shoul closed.
+**Bootstrap-Modal** The pokemon information(Name, height and image) should display on the Modal.
+Once the user 'close', outside the modal or escape key clicked, the modal should be closed.

+**Bootstrap-nav** is created to search for any Pokemon displayed in the list.